Rui Modesto: AIK

 After a two-and-a-half season stint in Finland, Modesto was acquired by Allsvenskan club AIK in preparation for the 2023 season.
 He signed a three-year contract with the club, for a transfer fee of €500,000.

 After his first season with AIK, Modesto was named The Player of the Season by the fans of the club.
 He finished the season scoring 7 goals in 34 matches, in all competitions combined.

 Udinese

-On 30 August 2024, AIK reached an agreement with Italian Serie A club Udinese for the immediate transfer of Modesto for €1.5 million fee.
+On 30 August 2024, AIK reached an agreement with Serie A club Udinese for the immediate transfer of Modesto for €1.5 million fee.
 Modesto signed a four-year contract with Udinese.

+Loan to Palermo

+On 2 February 2026, Modesto was loaned by Palermo in Serie B, with a conditional obligation to buy.